HCaldwell95/salt-and-stone-studios/README.md

 ## Strategy Plane

-My aim as the creator of this project is to instill the inspiration that I feel towards music and companionship.
+My aim as the creator of this project is to instil the inspiration that I feel towards music and companionship.

 #### Creator Stories

 Creator Goals
 - I aim to ensure my project is easy to navigate.
 - Due to my project being a mostly information-based site, I don't want my users to get lost in the text.
-- As a creator, I strive to onvoke positive emotional responses from users.
+- As a creator, I strive to invoke positive emotional responses from users.
 - My content should be relatable.
 Any images, text or quotes should have purpose.
 - I don't want to overload my users with information so I need to invest time into establishing a structure that works well for my project.
 It should ease the user in.